-A choir audition can be a tricky thing to prepare for.
-This is mainly because: 1) choir auditions come in all shapes and sizes and 2) at the non-professional level, they are usually different from a solo audition.
+A choral audition can be a tricky thing to prepare for.
+This is mainly because: 1) choral auditions come in all shapes and sizes and 2) at the non-professional level, they are usually different from solo auditions.

 - A warm-up/vocalization period with the director.
 This is to test the student’s range and vocal comfort zone.
 This may not occur in every audition, but it is something to expect nonetheless.